 Under Georgia law, a motorist cannot have a blood alcohol concentration (BAC) of 0.08 or higher when in possession of a motor vehicle.
 If a driver is under 21, then Georgia’s zero-tolerance laws apply.
 Anyone with a BAC over the allowable limit is considered intoxicated and can be prosecuted for DUI.

 As the statistics below show, drunk driving is a serious problem in Georgia.
 Thousands of people are injured or killed every year, suffering needless pain and financial losses because of the accident.
 If you have been injured, or if a loved one was killed in an accident, please contact our law firm today.
-A Conyers drunk driving accident lawyer can begin the fight for fair compensation for your losses.
+An attorney can begin the fight for fair compensation for your losses.

 3,699 Georgians Were Killed in Drunk Driving Accidents from 2003-2012